openhab/org.openhab.binding.zwave/doc/zwaveme/wallcs_0_0.md

 ### Parameter 1: Button 1 and 3 pair mode

 Button 1 and 3 pair mode
-  * In separate mode button 1 works with group A, button 3 with groups C. Click is On, Hold is dimming Up, Double click is Off, Click-Hold is dimming Down.
-  * In pair button 1/3 are Up/Down correspondingly.
+<ul&gt<li&gtIn separate mode button 1 works with group A, button 3 with groups C. Click is On, Hold is dimming Up, Double click is Off, Click-Hold is dimming Down.</li&gt <li&gtIn pair button 1/3 are Up/Down correspondingly.
 Click is On/Off, Hold is dimming Up/Down.
-Single clicks works with group A, double click with group C.
+Single clicks works with group A, double click with group C. </li&gt </ul&gt
 The following option values may be configured -:

 | Value  | Description |